The new year is a few weeks old. Did you make any resolutions? (If you did, have you been keeping them?)

 You may have read this on other pages on our site, but it’s worth repeating: every situation is unique.

 For starters, there are tons of different potential causes of heel pain.
 Inflammation of the plantar fascia tissue (plantar fasciitis) under the heel is the most common, but far from the only one.
-It could be bursitis, or a stress fracture, or an irritation of the nerves—you get the idea.
+It could be bursitis, or a stress fracture, an irritation of the nerves, or even sever’s disease in children—you get the idea.
 Furthermore, these conditions could be mild, moderate, or severe.

 The underlying factors vary from person to person, too.
 In one situation, poor quality shoes might bear a significant portion of the responsibility.
 In another, it might be overtraining, or even a biomechanical defect in the shape of the foot itself.